Pregnancy-Related Medical Malpractice Representation In Ohio

-- Gestational diabetes mellitus (GDM) — a form of diabetes developed during pregnancy that, if not properly treated, can complicate birth leading to lack of oxygen to the fetus, potential brain damage and child development issues
+- Gestational diabetes mellitus (GDM): A form of diabetes developed during pregnancy that, if not properly treated, can complicate birth, as it leads to lack of oxygen to the fetus, potential brain damage and child development issues

-- Hypoglycemia — when a pregnant woman’s blood glucose levels fall, causing the brain not to function normally, which can cause serious complications for mothers and infants during birth
+- Hypoglycemia: Occurs when a pregnant woman’s blood glucose levels fall, causing the brain to not function normally, which can cause serious complications for mothers and infants during birth

-- Neonatal hypoglycemia — when a newborn’s blood sugar level drops abnormally low, which can lead to brain development complications
+- Neonatal hypoglycemia: Occurs when a newborn’s blood sugar level drops abnormally low, which can lead to brain development complications

-- Pre-eclampsia — also known as pregnancy-induced hypertension (PIH) or toxemia can be life-threatening to both mother and infant
+- Preeclampsia: Also known as pregnancy-induced hypertension (PIH) or toxemia, and can be life-threatening to both mother and infant

 We handle some of the most complex cases in Ohio with efficient prosecution and persuasive presentations to juries at trial.
 With our representation, you will be thoroughly informed and guided through every stage of the legal process.

-Please Contact In Columbus Today To Speak With A Lawyer
+Please Contact Us In Columbus Today To Speak With A Lawyer